Tictac0723/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?
-  :The doctype declaration should be the very first thing in an HTML document, before the tag.
+	The doctype declaration should be the very first thing in an HTML document, before the tag.
 The doctype declaration is not an HTML     tag; it is an instruction to the web browser about what version of the markup language the page is written in.
 The doctype declaration  refers to a Document Type Definition (DTD)

 * What's the difference between full standards mode, almost standards mode and quirks mode?
 		:quirks mode is a technique used by some web browsers for the sake of maintaining backward compatibility with web pages designed for Internet Explorer 5 and earlier, instead of strictly complying with W3C and IETF standards in standards mode.
 Standards Mode: the behavior described is same as described by HTML and CSS specifications.
 Most of the modern browsers uses full standard mode.

 * What's the difference between HTML and XHTML?

-  :HTML:
+	HTML:

 	Start tags are not required for every element.
 	End tags are not required for every element.
 	Only void elements such as br, img, and link may be “self-closed” with />.
 	Tags and attributes are case-insensitive.
 	Attributes do not need to be quoted.
 	Some attributes may be empty (such as checked and disabled).
 	Special characters, or entities, do not have to be escaped.
 	The document must include an HTML5 DOCTYPE

 	XHTML:

 	All elements must have a start tag.
 	Non-void elements with a start tag must have an end tag (p and li, for example).
 	Any element may be “self-closed” using />.
 	Tags and attributes are case sensitive, typically lowercase.
 	Attribute values must be enclosed in quotes.
 	Empty attributes are forbidden (checked must instead be checked="checked" or checked="true").
 	Special characters must be escaped using character entities.
-2

 * Are there any problems with serving pages as `application/xhtml+xml`?
   : It will more than likely mess up the page for anyone still using older versions of IE.